-- Building ID Max This sets the number of simulations to run in the baseline and each upgrade case.
-For this tutorial I am going to set this to 1000.
-Most analyses will require more, but we're going to keep the total number small for simulation time and cost. - Number of Buildings Represented The total number of buildings this sampling is meant to represent.
+- 1. Building ID: This sets the number of simulations to run in the baseline and each upgrade case. - 2.
+Workflow JSON: The name of the JSON file (in the resources dir) that dictates the order in which measures are to be run.
+If not provided, the order specified in resources/options\lookup.tsv will be used. - 3.
+Number of Buildings Represented: The total number of buildings this sampling is meant to represent.
 This sets the weighting factors.
-For the U.S. single-family detached housing stock, this is 80 million homes. - Sample Weight of Simulation The number of buildings each simulation represents.
+For the U.S. single-family detached housing stock, this is 80 million homes. - 4.
+Sample Weight of Simulation: The number of buildings each simulation represents.
 Total number of buildings / Number of simulations.
-This argument is optional (it is only needed for running simulations on NREL HPC), so you can leave it blank. - Downselect Logic Logic that specifies the subset of the building stock to be considered in the analysis.
-Specify one or more parameter | option as found in the resources/options_lookup.tsv.
+This argument is optional (it is only needed for running simulations on NREL HPC), so you can leave it blank. - 5.
+Downselect Logic: Logic that specifies the subset of the building stock to be considered in the analysis.
+Specify one or more parameter | option as found in the resources/options\lookup.tsv.
 (This uses the same syntax as the Apply Upgrade measure.)
-For example, if you wanted to only simulate California homes you could enter Location Region|CR11 in this field (CR refers to "Custom Region", which is based on RECS 2009 reportable domains aggregated into groups with similar climates; see the entire custom region map).
+For example, if you wanted to only simulate California homes you could enter Location Region | CR11 in this field (CR refers to "Custom Region", which is based on RECS 2009 reportable domains aggregated into groups with similar climates; see the entire custom region map).
 Datapoints that are excluded from the downselect logic will result in "completed invalid workflow".
-Note that the Building ID Max input refers to the number of datapoints before downselection, not after.
-This means that the number of datapoints remaining after downselection would be somewhere between zero (i.e., no datapoints matched the downselect logic) and Building ID Max (i.e., all datapoints matched the downselect logic). - Measures to Ignore INTENDED FOR ADVANCED USERS/WORKFLOW DEVELOPERS ONLY.
+Note that the Building ID input refers to the number of datapoints before downselection, not after.
+This means that the number of datapoints remaining after downselection would be somewhere between zero (i.e., no datapoints matched the downselect logic) and Building ID (i.e., all datapoints matched the downselect logic).

+6. Measures to Ignore: INTENDED FOR ADVANCED USERS/WORKFLOW DEVELOPERS ONLY.
 Measures to exclude from the OpenStudio Workflow specified by listing one or more measure directories separated by 'l'.
 Core ResStock measures cannot be ignored (the Build Existing Model measure will fail).

-Note: Manual Sampling: To run the sampling script yourself, from the command line execute, e.g. ruby resources/run_sampling.rb -p project_national -n 10000 -o buildstock.csv, and a file buildstock.csv will be created in the resources directory.
+Note: Manual Sampling: To run the sampling script yourself, from the command line execute, e.g. ruby resources/ run\sampling.rb -p project\national -n 10000 -o buildstock.csv, and a file buildstock.csv will be created in the resources directory.

-If a custom buildstock.csv file is located in a project's housing_characteristics directory when you run the project, it will automatically be used to generate simulations.
-If it's not found, the run_sampling.rb script will be run automatically on OpenStudio-Server to create one.
+If a custom buildstock.csv file is located in a project's housing\characteristics directory when you run the project, it will automatically be used to generate simulations.
+If it's not found, the run\sampling.rb script will be run automatically on OpenStudio-Server to create one.
 You'll also want to make sure that the number of buildings in the sampling csv file matches the max value for the Building ID argument in the Build Existing Model, as that tells OpenStudio how many datapoints to run.
 (For each datapoint, the measure will then look up its building description from the sampling csv.)